-Beavers and the structures that they create can cause many issues in all agricultural sectors, leading to flooding of property and roads that become a public safety concern.
+Adult nuisance beavers and the structures that they create can cause many issues in all agricultural sectors, leading to flooding of property and roads that become a public safety concern.
 The dams can cause negative financial impact by the flooding of crop and pasture lands.
 Beavers can also block culverts causing the obstruction of waterways further leading to some negative impacts on ecologically sensitive areas, infrastructure and the economy.
-The beavers creating this sort of damage are defined as nuisance beavers.
+The adult nuisance beavers creating this sort of damage are defined as nuisance beavers.